I had a coffee with an imaginary friend. He didn't have a clear idea about Big data, that's why I'll call him Igni (I Got No Idea).

 Igni: So much to learn!
 Where I could start to know more on the topic?

 Me: A good way to start is taking online courses.
-I found some pretty good one on Coursera.
-These days I am taking the specialisation Data Engineering, Big Data, and Machine Learning on GCP Specialisation, which is made of 5 different sub-courses.
+I found some pretty good ones on Coursera.
+I took the specialisation Data Engineering, Big Data, and Machine Learning on GCP Specialisation, which is made of 5 different sub-courses.
 But there are many other valid courses on different platforms, like Linux Academy, Cloud Guru and Udemy.
 Even on YouTube you can find good educational videos, made by Google itself.

 Igni: Thanks Alessandro, this chat was really helpful!

 Me: No problem, you can call me anytime.
 Ciao.